fikayo-sanni/ductape-docs/docs/products/message-broker/managing-topics.md

 ---
 sidebar_position: 3
 ---

-# Managing Topics
+# Managing Message Broker Topics

-Ductape provides interfaces for managing **Message Broker Topics**, which define how your application communicates with other services through various message brokers.
-These topics allow you to publish and subscribe to structured messages, enabling seamless integration across different environments.

-A **Message Broker Topic** consists of a unique combination of identifiers and payload definitions, ensuring consistent communication between your application and other services.
-When using AWS SQS as the message broker, you must specify the queue URLs for the relevant environments.

-> **Note:** Message Broker Topic tags are expected to follow the format: `messageBrokerTag:topicTag`.
-This convention ensures clarity and prevents conflicts across different brokers and topics.
+Message Broker Topics in Ductape define the channels through which your application publishes and subscribes to messages.
+Topics are essential for structuring event-driven communication between services, microservices, or external systems.

+A topic is always associated with a specific message broker and environment.
+Its tag should follow the format: `messageBrokerTag:topicTag` (e.g., `orders:new_order`).

-## Create a Message Broker Topic
+## Creating a Topic

-To create a Message Broker Topic, use the example below:
+To create a topic, use the `create` function from the `messageBroker.topics` interface.
+You must specify the broker, topic tag, and payload schema.
+For AWS SQS, you must also provide queue URLs for each environment.

 ```typescript
 const details = {